 VPNs allow you to hide your internet activity from the service provider itself.
 So, if you’re using Bell Canada for instance which is your ISP, they won’t be able to see what you’re accessing.
 Which means that you’re able to effectively bypass censorship too.
 It also allows you to geo-spoof your IP address so that websites don’t know where you’re located.
 Plus, if you access public wifi networks it can help protect you from those trying to eavesdrop or gain control of your device.

 So which VPN service is the best?

-There are dozens of VPN services which typically charge anywhere from $5 to $15 a month.
+There are dozens of VPN services for Canadians which typically charge anywhere from $5 to $15 a month.
 While they may all boast of being the best only a few can be trusted to deliver high speeds, a secure connection, and most of all easy to use software.

 In our experience, you may want to opt for a VPN service that’s reliable and cheap.
 Below we list three services that are worth considering.

 Toronto based TunnelBear offers a free VPN service which is limited to just 500MB of data each month.
 Though you can get more by paying or tweeting which can raise the limit to 1 GB a month.
 The company to its credit unlike other services does not serve up ads to make money but instead relies on you spreading the word.
 However, there are a few features that TunnelBear has limited to their paid accounts like choosing to use servers in India or Australia.